hyunjink12/blackscholes_pricing_v1/README.md

 - Term structure of volatility across maturities
 - Liquidity conditions

 The risk-free rate used in this model is sourced from the U.S. Treasury yields (CEY/BEY).
-The Coupon Equivalent Yield, also known as the Bond Equivalent Yield, is the annualized return for discount or short-term, non-interest-bearing bonds.
+The Coupon Equivalent Yield (Bond Equivalent Yield) is the annualized return for discount or short-term, non-interest-bearing bonds.
 This is your "r".

 A more precise approach would convert the quoted yield into a continuously compounded rate: